steuernb/starch-arabidopsis-ecotilling/README.md

-# EcoTILLING of GRANULE BOUND STARCH SYNTHASE in Arabidopsis thaliana reveals wild plants producing amylose-free leaf starch
+# EcoTILLING of GRANULE BOUND STARCH SYNTHASE in Arabidopsis thaliana

+## This manuscript is submitted.
+We add details upon acceptance.

 ## Supplemental Figure 6

-### Optaining sequences
+### Obtaining sequences

 Download SRR1946353 and SRR1946535 from NCBI using sra toolkit